Charleston, West Virginia Car Accident Attorneys

-Take the burden of proof off your shoulders by hiring an experienced West Virginia attorney.
+Take the burden of proof off your shoulders by hiring an experienced Charleston, West Virginia car accident attorney.
 The lawyers at Tiano O’Dell, PLLC have years of experience proving clients’ claims and securing the results they need.
 We know the best practices when it comes to proving someone else’s fault for a car accident.
 Let us help you and your family during this tough time.

-How Much Will a Car Accident Lawyer Cost?
+How Much Will a Charleston, WV Car Accident Lawyer Cost?

-The cost of hiring a lawyer can discourage many crash victims from getting the help and representation they need.
+The cost of hiring a car accident lawyer can discourage many crash victims from getting the help and representation they need.
 Unfortunately, this leads to insurance companies taking advantage of accident victims and offering much less than cases are worth.
 It’s a harmful misconception that retaining a private attorney for a car accident claim is too expensive or a waste of money.
 Most injury lawyers – ours included – take personal injury clients on a contingency fee basis.
-This means clients only pay if the lawyer wins the case and will never pay for your West Virginia car accident lawyer out of pocket.
+This means clients only pay if the lawyer wins the case and will never pay for your Charleston, West Virginia car accident lawyer out of pocket.

 West Virginia Car Accident Statistics

 If you regularly drive in West Virginia, keep these car accident statistics in mind.
 Data on state car crashes help personal injury attorneys prove certain facts in a case.
 Statistics may also help you reduce your risk of injury on the roadways.

 Fatality Rates: National vs. West Virginia (2006-2015)

 These statistics illustrate the overall picture of car accidents in the state of West Virginia:

 - In 2015, 268 people lost their lives in traffic Since 2006 (when the state recorded 410 deaths), the number of fatalities has consistently fallen.
 As an overall trend, the state is making progress National Highway Traffic Safety Administration (NHTSA).